hrbrmstr/webr-monaco-repl/README.md

 ## Bottom Right Console

-- uneditable & non-interactive output place for what is sent to the R console, including `stdout` and `stderr`
+- non-editable & non-interactive output place for what is sent to the R console, including `stdout` and `stderr`

 See it live! <https://rud.is/w/webr-monaco-repl/>